USFWS/secas/_posts/2023-01-13-winter-third-thursday-web-forum-flyer.md

   headerClass: light-text
   float: right
 ---
 The winter Third Thursday Web Forum flyer is now available!
 The January web forum next week will feature a project exploring the overlap between the Blueprint and predicted suitable habitat for many imperiled species.
-The February web forum will focus on work by the United Keetoowah Band of Cherokee in Oklahoma and their partners to sustain rivercane, a culturally and ecologically important species of cane indigenous to North America.<!--more-->
+The February web forum will focus on work by the United Keetoowah Band of Cherokee in Oklahoma and their partners to sustain rivercane, a culturally and ecologically important species of cane indigenous to North America.

 These webinars and other SECAS events are available [on the SECAS event calendar](https://secassoutheast.org/events).